Proto-Finnic language: Vowels

 The Proto-Finnic vowel inventory is reconstructed to a great similarity to that of modern Finnish, although the distribution of the sounds was different.
 The following table lists the monophthong vowels reconstructable for Proto-Finnic.

 All vowels could occur both short and long.
 In Proto-Uralic, rounded vowels /u y o/ (*u, *ü, *o) did not occur in non-initial syllables, but because of sound changes, they emerged in Proto-Finnic.

 The short unrounded mid back vowel *ë was not an independent vowel, but appeared as the counterpart of the front vowel *e in the system of harmony.
-It merged with *e in most Finnic languages, but not in South Estonian or Votic.
+It merged with *e in Northern Finnic.
 See below under vowel harmony for more details.

 The status of short *ö is unclear.
 It was not present in ancestral Proto-Uralic, and many instances of ö found in modern Finnic languages have only developed after Proto-Finnic, due to various sound changes.
 For example, Finnish has öy from *eü: löytä- 'to find', köysi 'rope' < Proto-Finnic *leütä-, *keüci, while Estonian has unrounded the diphthong instead, giving leida- and köis.
-Short ö was also generally added to the system for reasons of symmetry, to complete the system of vowel harmony (see below).
+Short ö was also generally added to the system by researchers for reasons of symmetry, to complete the system of vowel harmony (see below).
 This happened in Finnish näkö 'sight' < Proto-Finnic *näko, but not in Votic näko.

 The existence of öö is clear, as this sound had regularly evolved from other combinations of sounds, in words of Uralic origin (e.g. *söö- 'to eat' ← Proto-Uralic *sewi-).